Leadership team has reinvigorated the brand by improving corporate communication and building trust with franchisees

 A leadership team that gets it

-Paul Brown, CEO
+Paul Brown, Chief Executive Officer

 Paul Brown is Chief Executive Officer of Atlanta-based Arby’s Restaurant Group, Inc. (ARG).
 ARG is a leading global Fast Crafted™ restaurant company operating and franchising more than 3,300 Arby’s restaurants worldwide.